 Reflux in Babies – A Complete Guide

-We all know it: your baby has a feed and just a short while later: bleurgh it all comes back up again.
+We have all been there: Your baby has a feed and just a short while later - bleurgh it all comes back up again.
 We're talking reflux!

 Reflux is very common in babies during the first few months of life and will usually have rectified itself by the time your baby turns one.
 If your baby has reflux but is gaining weight at a healthy rate and feeding well, there really should be no cause for concern.
 That said, when your baby is constantly spitting up, it can be a real source of worry and concern for new parents (not to mention all that laundry!), so here’s a quick guide to reflux on babies.